lucbettaieb/thesis/packages/README.md

 ### Packages

-may need to do this:
+may need to do this to get caffe to compile properly after checking out recursively:
 ```
 # In the directory you installed Caffe to
 protoc src/caffe/proto/caffe.proto --cpp_out=.